HwSwthub/STM32-Sonar-Sensor/README.md

 1) Unzip the files ;
 2) Read carefully the TutorialSTM32.pdf ;
 3) Watch the video.mp4
-4) Launch the differents software and enjoy !
+4) Launch the differents software and follow the tutoriel for more informations
+5) Enjoy !